 - Verbal warning and explanation of why behaviour choice is unacceptable; - If the behaviour continues then the pupil will be given time out in a quiet area of the classroom; - If behaviour persists in this lesson then the adult needs to explain that that there is a consequence for repeatedly disturbing their learning and that of the other children in the class.
-Therefore, the pupil will be moved to another supervised are away from the class.
-After having this time to calm and refocus an adult will explain expectations on their return to class.
-If they have work that needs to be completed from this lesson, then they will do this in the next available lunch break.
-The adult will record this on CPOMs under "supervised time out 10mins". - Final sanction within the lesson, request for the HT (or if unavailable the AHT) to collect the child.
+Therefore the pupil will miss 5mins of their next lunchtime or break.
+The adult will record this on CPOMs under the "5mins" category. - Final sanction within the lesson, request for the HT (or if unavailable the AHT) to collect the child.